nushell/nushell.github.io/src/content/docs/book/stdout_stderr_exit_codes.md

 ---
-title: Community
+title: Stdout, Stderr, and Exit Codes
 ---

-# Stdout, Stderr, and Exit Codes

 An important piece of interop between Nushell and external commands is working with the standard streams of data coming from the external.